Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/network_naming_function.md

-# Network Types – Naming and segment Function
+# Network types – naming and segment Function

 In below you can find the overview of the different networks services defined inside of our spine and leaf architecture.